-said the IPCC would take into consideration the policies and procedures the force and Investigating Officers would have had to follow at the time.
+code Asaid the IPCC would take into consideration the policies and procedures the force and Investigating Officers would have had to follow at the time.
 Every aspect of the investigation would be considered over all.

-RM said she needed to find if Mr Wilson was questioned regarding had any further physical evidence he may hold.
+RM said she needed to find if IW was questioned regarding had any further physical evidence he may hold.

-Mr Wilson said the IPCC were wasting taxpayers' money and this was just a rubberstamping exercise.
+Mr Wilson said the IPCC were wasting taxpayers' money and this was just a rubber-stamping exercise.

 said that was not true.
-It was explained that i If something new came to light now that Mr Wilson did not know about before, it could be investigated as a criminal allegation against anyone, regardless of employment status.
+It was explained that ill something new came to light now that IW did not know about before, the IPCC could look at it as a criminal allegation against the police officer who had retired.

-RM explained that she had only just taken over responsibility for the Hampshire force and was interested in the interaction with complainants.
-The options for making new complaints were discussed.
+RM explained that she had only just taken over responsibility for the Hampshire force and was looking at the officer's treatment of complainants.
+She offered to send someone out to talk to Mr Wilson and to take a statement regarding new complaints from him, if he wished.